 The premiums you’ll pay for landlord contents insurance will depend on a number of factors:

-- Your security: installing solid security measures is not only likely to keep your property safer, but it can also lower your contents insurance premiums as a result.
-In fact, five lever mortice locks and window locks could cut over a fiver from your premiums
+Your security: Installing solid security measures is not only likely to keep your property safer, but it can also lower your contents insurance premiums as a result.
+In fact, five lever mortice locks and window locks could cut over five pounds a month from your premiums

 Compare landlord contents insurance quotes

 The best way to get a cheap landlord contents insurance quote is to compare quotes with MoneySuperMarket and our partner provider Simply Business.
 All you need to do is tell us a little about yourself, your property and contents, and the level of cover you require, then we’ll show you a list of quotes tailored to you.

 You’ll be able to compare quotes by the premiums and excess you’ll pay and the level of cover you’ll get, including any additional extras you requested.
 Once you’ve found the policy you want, just click through to the provider to finalise your purchase.

 You should remember that the cheapest available policy isn’t always the best.
 It’s recommended that you go for a balance between price and level of cover, so you can make sure you have the right coverage for the best possible price available.
 This way you can avoid ending up over- or under-insured.